cfpb/regulations-site/README.md

 Run ```./require.sh``` from the root of the repository.
 If you need to make changes to modules in your instance of the application, edit [require.paths.json](https://github.com/eregs/regulations-site/blob/master/require.paths.json) and [require.shim.json](https://github.com/eregs/regulations-site/blob/master/require.shim.json) accordingly.
 These files map to the ```paths``` and ```shim``` objects in the RequireJS configuration object.
 For more information: http://requirejs.org/docs/api.html#config

+#### Running Grunt tasks
+There are a number of tasks configured in [Gruntfile.js](https://github.com/eregs/regulations-site/blob/master/Gruntfile.js).
+On the last lines, you will find tasks that group subtasks into common goals.
+Running ```grunt build``` will run unit, functional and lint tests, compress static assets and output some information about code complexity and maintainability.
+Its recommended that you run this task before deploying changes.